 Often home buyers have questions about buying a house that has a private well or septic system.
 These systems are very common in this area, and are quite easy to maintain.
 Here’s a basic snapshot of how these systems work and how to maintain them.

-Homes in many Boston’s MetroWest suburbs such as Dover, Holliston, Hopkinton, and Sherborn use private well water as opposed to obtaining water from a publicly run system.
+Many homes in Boston suburbs such as Carlisle, Dover, Holliston, Hopkinton, Lincoln, and Sherborn use private well water as opposed to obtaining water from a publicly run system.

 How they work

 In these systems, water is pumped up from an aquifer in the ground through a well pipe to fill a tank in the basement of the house.
 When the water drops below a certain level in the tank, the well pump fills it back up.
 The pump shuts off automatically when the pressure is reestablished.

 What to know before buying

 If you’re buying a home that has a private well, be sure to ask your home inspector to test the water quantity and water quality.
 The water quantity test ensures there is a sufficient amount of water available in the well and checks that there is sufficient water pressure.
 The water quality test is for safety to see ensure that there aren’t harmful contaminants in the water.

 The Environmental Protection Agency (EPA) recommends that you test well water for arsenic, chloride, copper, fluoride, hardness, iron, lead, manganese, pH, and sodium, but your home inspector may recommend additional tests, such as: